victoris93/PCBS_Women_vs_Men_Maltitasking/README.md

 ![Plot 1.](Graphs/RT_condition_congruency_sex.png) ![Plot 2.](Graphs/Error_rate_condition_congruency_sex.png)

 *Figure 5.
 The graphs generated with the present script.
-The error barplot looks blank due to insufficient power (few trials).*
+The error barplot looks blank due to insufficient power (few trials).
+NB!
+The results displayed here are by no means authentic.*

 ### What I would have done differently given more time